ilinkedsoft/csv-marketdata-plot/README.md

-# Multiple data plotting with MatPlotLib and Pandas, Numpy
+#### Multiple data plotting with MatPlotLib and Pandas, Numpy

+  * Pandas, Numpy for dataframe modeling
+  * MatplotLib for plotting data